Magnus Stenbock: Royal Councillor

 In Bender, Charles XII made revenge plans against Russia, and convinced the Ottoman government in the Sublime Porte to ally with Sweden.
 He gave orders to the Privy Council to send a field army to Pomerania, which would enter Poland from the west, while Charles XII would march from the south in command of an Ottoman army.
 The united armies would once again dethrone Augustus II, march against Moscow, and force Denmark to an unfavorable peace treaty.
 Council President Arvid Horn and Field Marshal Nils Gyllenstierna opposed the King's plans and, in spring 1710 ratified a declaration of neutrality with the Western powers of Europe in The Hague, favoring the Swedish dominions in Germany.
 Since Charles XII regarded Horn as unreliable, he entrusted Stenbock with putting together and overseeing a new field army.
 In his first council session in April 1711 Stenbock pleaded for the King's order, which was criticized by Horn and several other council members.
 Stenbock was supported in this matter by Hans Wachtmeister and Stanisław Leszczyński, who had sought protection in Swedish Pomerania, and was granted an annual appanage by the King, a decision which angered the council.
 When Denmark, Russia and Saxony learned of Charles XII's dismissive attitude towards the declaration of neutrality, a Danish army of 30,000 men entered Pomerania through Mecklenburg in August 1711, while Saxon troops marched from the south.
 Frederick IV and Augustus II converged outside of Stralsund, to which they later laid siege.
-For this reason, King Stanisław traveled to Sweden, met with Stenbock in Kristianstad, and went to the Privy Council to ask for reinforcements.
+King Stanisław traveled to Sweden, met with Stenbock in Kristianstad, and went to the Privy Council to ask for reinforcements.

 The Privy Council agreed to send four infantry regiments of 4,000 men to Stralsund's defense.
 With the council's approval, Stenbock traveled to Karlskrona in October to assist Wachtmeister with the preparations and execution of the troop transport.
 The transport fleet sailed on 24 November and a few days later the troops were debarked at Perd on the island of Rügen.
 Stralsund's commandant, lieutenant general Carl Gustaf Dücker, regarded these reinforcements as less than he had hoped for, since he was informed that the Danes and the Saxons would carry out a major offensive the following year.
 Stenbock returned to Karlskrona in early December, and at Christmas received a royal order to guard the Swedish west coast, while lieutenant general Gustaf Adam Taube would lead Scania's defense in Stenbock's absence.